gbmhunter/blog/content/pcb-design/ims-insulated-metal-substrate-pcbs.md

 Maximum dimensions seem to be around 500x500mm.

-Flammabiity rating can be 94V0.
+Flammability rating can be 94V0.

 ## PCB Constraints